Vienna, Austria: Sightseeing in Glamorous Vienna (Day 2)

 Central Vienna is lively and fun just on foot.
 Enjoy buskers, the architecture, horse drawn carriages, cafes, and if you prefer, shopping.

 Demel: An afternoon treat included a stop at Demel.
 Est. in 1786, this Viennese bakery is exquisite and so very high-class Vienna.
 We have a bit of a sweet tooth so after seeing this bakery featured on a travel show, we made sure to make time to stop here.
 Demel is especially known for its apple strudel, which did not disappoint.
+The café has a lovely seating area.
+Enjoy your sweet with an amazing cup of coffee.

 United Nations.
 In the last part of the afternoon, we headed over to take a guided tour of one of the four major offices of the United Nations.
 Important offices such as the UN's Atomic Energy Agency, Money Laundering Information Network, and Office of Outer Space Affairs are located on these grounds.
 The grounds are impressive and left us with a new found interest and appreciation of the work of the United Nations.
 The tour includes viewing actual conference centers where the member nations meet.
+At present, all tours must be booked in advance as part of their COVID-19 measures.

 Classical Music Concert.
 After returning to our Air BnB for a couple hours of rest, we headed out again in our evening attire to see a classical music concert in Central Vienna.
 There are many options to choose from when selecting a concert to attend in Vienna.
 From what we understand though, it is hard to go wrong.
 We ended up buying same-day tickets to the Vienna Hofsburg Orchestra and had an absolutely enchanting experience.
 Arriving early, we secured seats up front and the players seemed to love playing for the boys, then pre-teens.
 Ticket prices appear to vary as we paid less in person than what is displayed on the website.
 Either way, it will be worth the ticket price as it was an unforgettable evening.